annleefores/cruddur/journal/week0.md

 - Developer pushes changes to the github repo.
 - GitHub actions test and builds the application.
-- Store container image in ECR.
+- Stores container image in ECR.
 - Deploy the application using AWS CodeDeploy.

 **Reference:**